Do France's plans for small nuclear reactors have hidden agenda? | DW | 22.10.2021

 A French law says the country will have to reduce its share of nuclear energy from currently roughly 70% — the highest in the world — to 50% in 2035, a goal President Emmanuel Macron has in the past called unrealistic.

-But in pursuing SMRs, some experts believe France may have a hidden agenda.
+But in pursuing small modular reactors (SMRs), some experts believe France may have a hidden agenda.

 Recently, the president announced plans to invest in so-called small modular reactors (SMRs) "to lead the sector with groundbreaking innovations."
 The new reactors are ostensibly to help France reduce its CO2 emissions.